dchege711/lace_up/readme.md

 ## Dear Santa, All I want for the master branch is...

 :soon: Maintain a [session](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet) once the user logs in or registers.
 This enables us to load other URLs e.g. `lace-up/account/` without requiring a second login.
+(Chege is working on this)

 :soon: Clicking on the logo shouldn't log the user out.
 Take them to `/lace-up/home/`.
 Clean up `/lace-up/`, the home URL.
 It currently shows stuff from Tiger Rides.